kjhealy/kieranhealy.hugo/content/blog/dr-drang-and-the-electoral-college/index.markdown

 One feature of R in this step is that we can write `PopPct = Population/sum(Population)` to get the population proportion for each row.
 That's because the calculation is vectorized: the `Population` in the numerator will be each element of the `Population` vector (i.e. each row of the table).
 The `sum(Population)` in the denominator will be the sum of all the elements of that vector.
 This way of writing things is very handy and, again, is a "natural" way to express many kinds of calculation that arise when we are doing arithmetic on tables.

 Next, we'll do the initial aggregation to group by `Electors` and calculate the summary measures.
 We could have done this all in one breath above, just by adding more steps to the pipeline, but I've broken it out for ease of reading.
 This is the "Quick and Dirty Table" from Dr Drang's post.
 We start with our `df`, group by Electors and then, within each group, count up how many states there are, sum how many electors there are, and also sum the remaining proportion columns.
-The `across(where())` bit establishes a test for each column (is it numeric?) and the `\(x) sum(x)` bit is an anonymous function that's applied to each column that meets the test---i.e., sum it.
+The `across(where())` bit establishes a test for each column (is it numeric?) and `sum` is the function that's applied to each column that meets the test.
 These calculations are done by the grouping we set in the previous step in the pipeline.

 {{< code r >}}

 df |>
   group_by(Electors) |>
   summarize(
     State_n = n(),
     Electors_n = sum(Electors),
-    across(where(is.numeric), \(x) sum(x))
+    across(where(is.numeric), sum)
   )

 #> # A tibble: 20 × 6